Canadian Citizenship Eligibility

 There are also multiple legal and criminality issues that may make you ineligible for Canadian citizenship.

 If any of the following apply to you, you may not qualify for citizenship:

 - You have had your citizenship taken away within the past five years;

-- You are currently, or have been convicted of a criminal offence in the past three years;
+- You have been convicted of a criminal offence in the past three years;

 - You are in prison, on parole or on probation;